Eugene Escobar Jr.

 The city could move forward with the bond structure, giving the PID a stronger financing tool to fund improvements up front.

-If rejected or postponed
+If it had been rejected or postponed

 Potential Pros